open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 ### Meter aggregation preserves LabelSet dimensions

-The Meter acts as a short-term store for aggregating metric updates within a collection period.
-The Meter implementation maintains aggregators for active metric instruments according to the complete, original LabelSet.
-This ensures a relatively simple code path for entering metric updates into the Meter implementation.
+The Meter implementation MUST maintain aggregators for active metric instruments for each complete, distinct LabelSet.
+This ensures that the Batcher has access to the complete set of labels when performing its task.

-Reducing dimensions for export is the responsibility of the Batcher.
-As a consequence, the cost and complexity of dimensionality reduction affects only the collection pass.
+In this design, reducing dimensions for export is the responsibility of the Batcher.
+As a consequence, the cost and complexity of dimensionality reduction affect only the collection pass.
+As a secondary benefit, this ensures a relatively simple code path for entering metric updates into the Meter implementation.

+#### Alternatives considered

+There is an alternative to maintaining aggregators for active metric instruments for each complete, distinct LabelSet.
+Instead of aggregating by each distinct LabelSet in the Meter implementation and reducing dimensionality in the Batcher, the Meter implementation could reduce dimensionality "up front".
+In this design, the Meter implementation would only maintain Aggregators for metric instruments with the reduced-for-export set of dimensions.

+This alternative was not selected because it puts a relatively complicated decision--and potentially additional synchronization--into the instrumentation code path.

 ### Recommended implementation